ruby-processing/JRubyArt/README.md

 First you should install processing-2.2.1

-Then create a `~/.k9rc` config file, here is what mine looks like on Arch-linux
+Then create a `~/.k9rc` config file, here is what mine looks like on arch-linux

 ```ruby
 ---